-YES, it is a possibility..
+VERY RARELY, but it is a possibility..
 So if you feel faint, dizzy, or nauseous before/during/after your tattoo please tell your artist right away so they can help you safely recover from the spell.

 It is the responsibility of the client to make sure the new tattoo work is protected and healed appropriately.
 The quality and longevity of a tattoo is accelerated by good healing and protection practices.
 This will help make your tattoo look as good as possible for as long as possible!

 - ALWAYS wash your hands thoroughly with antibacterial soap before touching your tattoo